rimanfarhood/Carrevs-Car-Reviews/README.md

 - Tasks -Complete readme documentation
 - Complete testing documentation

+---

 ## The Scope-Plane

-* Responsive Design - Site should be fully functional on all devices from 320px up
+-Responsive Design - Site should be fully functional on all devices from 320px up

-* Hamburger menu for mobile devices
+-Hamburger menu for mobile devices

-* Ability to perform CRUD functionality
+-Ability to perform CRUD functionality

-* Restricted role based features
+-Restricted role based features

+---

 ## The Structure-Plane